-At its meeting on February 14, 1997, the Board considered the Special Committee's recommendation.
-The Board discussed the Company's market liquidity, shareholder positions, growth objectives, capital structure and recommendations of the Special Committee.
-Following such discussions, the Board concluded that the advantages of the Dual Class Amendment far outweighed the potential disadvantages, and unanimously voted to approve the recommendation of the Special Committee to adopt the Dual Class Amendment and to recommend their adoption to the Company's shareholders.
+On February 14, 1997, each member of the Board considered the Special Committee's recommendation and reviewed the market liquidity, shareholder positions, growth objectives, capital structure and recommendations of the Special Committee.
+Upon such review, each member of the Board concluded that the advantages of the Dual Class Amendment far outweighed the potential disadvantages, and unanimously voted to approve by written consent the recommendation of the Special Committee to adopt the Dual Class Amendment and to recommend their adoption to the Company's shareholders.
 The Company's Board then directed that the proposed terms of the Dual Class Amendment be finalized and that this Dual Class Amendment be incorporated as a proposal in HEICO's 1998 Proxy Statement.